Recollections a decade on

 I remember Tuesday morning, the day of my flight, being incredibly nervous and it all feeling slightly surreal as my dad drove me to the airport.

-I remember having a sausage sandwich in a Wetherspoons at the airport with my dad and his partner Sanchia and it all being a bit quiet as I think enormity of what was happening hit us all.
+I remember having a sausage sandwich in a Wetherspoons at the airport with my dad and his partner Sanchia and it all being a bit quiet as the enormity of what was happening hit us all.

 I remember walking to security in silence with my dad and Sanchia as we both knew we were about to say goodbye.